 You have eight or more penalty points on your licence within the past three years

 The cost of your car exceeds a certain value, for example £60,000

-Check the exclusions of the policy carefully before you apply for a short term car insurance policy to avoid a wasted application.
+Check the exclusions of the policy carefully before you apply for a temporary car insurance policy to avoid a wasted application.

 If you want to use short term policies to insure your car as and when you need it, you will need to declare the vehicle off the road with a Statutory Off-Road Notification (SORN) during periods it is not covered.
 Here is how to declare your car off the road to avoid breaking the Continuous Insurance Enforcement (CIE) rules.